Tencent/phxqueue/README.md

 While testing PhxQueue, a lot of logs and data is generated.
 Run `log/clear_log.sh` to clear logs and `data/clear_data.sh` to delete data.
 Make sure that you are running these commands against stores that does not hold any important data.
-Comands listed here will result in permanent data loss.
+Commands listed here will result in permanent data loss.

 ## Deploy distributed PhxQueue